Sink or Swim for New Bannon Lawyer as Charity Fraud Case Marches On

 Earlier this week, Judge Torres denied Shea’s request to transfer his proceedings to Colorado, where he lives.

-Judge Torres also blocked a request by former Kansas Secretary of State Kris Kobach to access We Build the Wall funds unrelated to the purported scam, and unsealed the post-indictment restraining order freezing the nonprofit’s bank accounts, which Kobach sought to modify.
+Judge Torres also blocked a request by former Kansas Secretary of State Kris Kobach to access We Build the Wall funds unrelated to the purported scam, and unsealed the post-indictment restraining order that froze the nonprofit’s bank accounts, which Kobach sought to modify.

 Torres declined, however, to unseal the government’s application for the order.
 “This information, if disclosed, could hamper the investigation,” the judge wrote.

-Shea’s and Badolato’s attorneys did not object at Thursday’s hearing to the judge’s designation of Feb.
+Shea and Badolato’s attorneys did not object at Thursday’s hearing to the judge’s designation of Feb.
 22 as the date to file motions regarding discovery.
 Sobelman had trouble pinning down exactly when the government will produce the second batch of discovery material, given the “fairly extensive” processing that has to take place.

 In response, Judge Torres said, “I understand that it’s difficult, but just based on your past experience, do you think you’ll be done, say, by the end of January?”